LibraryBeales/scrapers/README.md

 A growing toolkit for scraping.

 # DHQ Scraper
 This is an example project for scraping content from open journals.
-Using scrapy we capture the following info from Digital Humanities Quarterly.
+Using scrapy we capture the following info from Digital Humanities Quarterly in a csv file ans well as the full text as XML.

   - Title
   - Author(s)